ethantkoenig/lotsoffiles2/content/kt/son.md

 The term "son" refers to a boy or man in relation to his parents.
 It can refer either to someone's male offspring or to an adopted son.

-* "Son" is often used figuratively in the Bible to refer to any male descendant, such as a grandson or great-grandson.
+* "Son" is often used figuratively in the Bible to refer to any male descendant, such as a grandson or great-grandson, or even more distant if the ancestor was an important person.
-* The term "son" can also be used as a polite form of address to a boy or man who is younger.
+* The term "son" can also be used as an affectionate form of address to a boy or man who is younger.
 * Sometimes "sons of God" is used in the New Testament to refer to believers in Christ.
 * God calls Israel his "firstborn son."
 This refers to God's choosing of the nation of Israel to be his special people.
 It is through them that God's message of redemption and salvation came, with the result that many other people have become his spiritual children.
 * The phrase "son of" often has the figurative meaning, "having the characteristics of."
 Examples of this include, "sons of the light," "sons of disobedience," "a son of peace," and "sons of thunder."